substance/legacy-docs/substance/lens_manual/content.md

     $ git commit -m "Fixed X"
     $ git push

-Alternatively, if you are working on breaking changes you can switch to a different branch, and submit a pull request using the Github interface.
-Here's how:

-    $ git checkout -b my_feature_branch
-    $ git add <YOUR STUFF>
-    $ git commit -m "Fixed X"
-    $ git push

 Then go to [Github](http://github.com) and submit a pull request.

-Another hint: To pull in upstream changes from master for the entire project do this:

-    $ substance --git -- pull origin master:<feature_branch_name>

 ## Adjusting styles